Code Review Agents: Meet the Sissies 💅

 Most review tools fail in one of two ways:

-they split responsibility across specialized, opinionated agents, each with a sharply defined role, shared standards, and zero tolerance for vague feedback.
+The Sissy Squad takes a different route: responsibility is split across specialized, opinionated agents, each with a sharply defined role, shared standards, and zero tolerance for vague feedback.

 The Big Idea: Specialized Review Agents

-Instead of one omniscient reviewer pretending to be good at everything, Claude Code runs parallel reviewers, each focused on a single dimension of quality:
+Instead of one omniscient reviewer pretending to be good at everything, the Sissy Squad runs parallel reviewers, each focused on a single dimension of quality.

 - accessibility